-- Our key health challenges are informed by our joint strategic needs assessment (JSNA) and supporting themed fact sheets.
-(Link to JSNA summary and fact sheet) - Social determinants and poverty set a pattern of poor lifestyle behaviours that compound poor health - We must take a preventative approach to poor health and tackle the social determinants whilst supporting people to have positive behaviours.
+- Our key health challenges are informed by our joint strategic needs assessment (JSNA) and supporting themed fact sheets. www.westnorthants.gov.uk/healthand-wellbeing-board - Social determinants and poverty set a pattern of poor lifestyle behaviours that compound poor health. - We must take a preventative approach to poor health and tackle the social determinants whilst supporting people to have positive behaviours.